LinuxDroidMaster/Termux-Desktops/README.md

 ## 💻🍥 Setting Debian chroot - automatic installer <a name=debian-chroot></a>
 > [!NOTE]
-> How to use the script and install Debian Chroot is explained in this [video - pending]()
+> How to use the script and install Debian Chroot is explained in this [video](https://www.youtube.com/watch?v=EDjKBme0DRI)

 Please read first [#First Steps section](#first-steps-chroot)